Economic growth means an increase in real GDP – which means an increase in the value of national output/national expenditure.

 Benefits of economic growth

-- Higher incomes
+- Higher incomes for workers and firms.

-- See more at: Benefits of economic growth
+See: Benefits of economic growth

 Potential costs of economic growth

 - Inflation.
 If growth is too fast, we could experience inflation.

 - Current account deficit.
 If growth is unbalanced, we could see a growing current account deficit as people buy more imports.

 - Environmental costs.
 Economic growth leads to higher resource consumption and pollution.

 - A decline in living standards.
 Economic growth does not always increase living standards.
 Higher growth could cause new problems such as congestion, increased crime, increased dissatisfaction and more pollution.